Adelb09/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 To run the script, navigate to the directory where the script is saved and run the command `./3-paths`.
 The output will be the number of directories in the PATH.
 4-global_variables : a script that lists environment variables.
+5-local_variables : Script to list all local variables and environment variables, and functions